$\beta$-SGP: Scaled Gradient Projection with $\beta$-divergence for astronomical image restoration: Methods

-Stars in an astronomical image tend to be distorted and noisy.
-Hence, a Point Spread Function (PSF) model allows us to better represent and quantify star shapes instead of using the stars themselves \citep{berryBurnell}.
+PSF models are good mathematical representations of the shapes of the stars.
+Synthetic PSF estimates that describe the PSF analytically are devoid of any degradations due to instrumental noise or other reasons, which could happen when the PSF is estimated from stars present in observational data (\citealt{2002PASP..114.1051S}; \citealt{2023arXiv230309422L} and refs therein).
+Moreover, deconvolution methods requiring the knowledge of PSF are strongly dependent on the quality of the PSF since unwanted artifacts can arise due to sub-optimal PSF models \citep{2023arXiv230309422L}.
+Hence, we have used the analytical approach by writing a custom code to model the PSFs.

+The DIAPL package\footnote{We used the DIAPL code for Difference Image Analysis (DIA) \citep{Wozniak} as modified by Wojtek Pych.
+The package, along with its documentation, can be found at \url{https://users.camk.edu.pl/pych/DIAPL/}.} is an efficient implementation of the Optimal Image Subtraction (OIS) method described by \citet{1998ApJ} and \citet{Wozniak}.
+In practice, we found it efficient in handling overlapping stellar profiles in densely crowded fields like the globular cluster dataset considered in this paper.
+As a result, we use DIAPL to detect stars and use them to model the PSF.

 DIAPL first finds candidate PSF stars in the input frame (using the \codeword{sfind} program) and then calculates the PSF model parameters, such as the raster size of the PSF model, $x$ and $y$ width scales of the PSF, number of Gaussian functions used to build the PSF model, degree of polynomial describing local and spatial dependent shapes, etc., using the \codeword{getpsf} program.
-DIAPL calculates the PSF model on the reference frame for image subtraction by default.
-We divided the full frame into $4 \times 4$ subframes to eliminate possible spatial dependence of the PSF, modified the \texttt{getpsf} program, and extended it to find a PSF model for each subframe of each original frame by storing the relevant PSF coefficients in a binary file and using those to develop a PSF model in the form of a 2-D matrix.
-In Appendix~\ref{appen-psfMatCalc}, we describe the procedure to convert a functional PSF model to a matrix representation.
+DIAPL calculates the PSF model on the reference frame for image subtraction purposes.
+To cater it our purposes, we modified the \texttt{getpsf} program.
+We also divided the full frame into $5 \times 5$ subframes and estimated the PSF model in each subframe to eliminate any possible spatial dependence of the PSF.
+In \ref{appen-psfMatCalc}, we describe the procedure to convert a functional PSF model to a two-dimensional matrix representation, which would be one of the inputs to the image restoration algorithm.